A Brief Introduction to GPS

 - Research Natural Areas (RNAs)

-- Areas of Critical Environmental Concern (ACECs) created for the protection of archeological/cultural resources
+- Areas of Critical Environmental Concern (ACECs) created for protection of archaeological/cultural resources

 In general, most lands on the district are available for geocaching; however, responsible geocaching should be practiced.
 Click here for the printable Tread Lightly® Responsible Geocaching brochure.

 Prineville District BLM monitors the placement and use of geocaches to ensure no resource damage occurs on Public Lands.
-If you are contemplating placing a geocache on Public Lands in Central Oregon contact Prineville BLM to assist you in placing a fun and enduring geocache.
+If you are contemplating placing a geocache on Public Lands in Central Oregon first view the Google Earth file to see areas which have permanent or seasonal restrictions in place and, if necessary, contact Prineville BLM to assist you in placing a fun and enduring geocache.
 Please include pertinent coordinates.

 As the world of geocaching grows more and more popular, there will be different types of caches available for you to find and experience.
 Other spatially oriented activities enjoyed on central Oregon Public Lands include: